baranovskypd/goodpress/README.md

 <!-- badges: end -->

 The goal of goodpress is to post to Wordpress from R Markdown.
-This is mostly a prototype since I don’t use Wordpress myself: therefore goodpress is up for adoption\!
+This is mostly a prototype since I don’t use Wordpress myself.

 **Important disclaimer**: I don’t use Wordpress, so I am not sure you should trust me.
+You are welcome to volunteer to take over this package/concept.

 ## Installation